This quickstart guide provides a basic setup flow: registering a VEN and creating a simple event.

 - VEN Name and VEN ID: Each VEN needs a unique name OR ID, they do not need both.
 Fill in the one that your VEN already has, or assign one and add it to the VEN.
 Leave the ID blank if you would like one to be generated for you.

 - Fingerprint: The fingerprint is the SHA1 hash of the certificate.
 Windows and Linux have tools for reading this value from the certificate.
-OpenSSL can also be used to generate the hash.
+OpenSSL can also be used to generate the hash or you can use your built in certificate manager (e.g. apple's keychain) to inspect the certificate for the hash.
 If you’re unable to get the hash from the VEN certificate, leave this field blank for now.
-The troubleshooting section shows how to get the fingerprint from the VTN.
+The adding a VEN section shows how to get the fingerprint by using the failed registrations method.

 - OpenADR profile: Select 2.0a or 2.0b depending on which version of OpenADR the VEN is using.
 If the incorrect version is selected, you might see XML parsing errors on the VEN side.